john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 category: Programming
 ---
 Have you ever dreamed of building a product by yourself, selling it to the world?
 Here's my first experience of publishing a voice control mobile action game.
 Including a huge mistake I've made, did some adjustments, then succeeded in the end.
 As an office worker, I put my first step in and successfully published a production game App to Google Play and App Store.
 Now, it's your turn.
-Creating product after work can be very very hard.
-However, if you don't start, you're the same person after one year, five years, even ten years. **Never too late!
+Creating product after work can be very very tough.
+However, if you never start, you're the same person after one year, five years, even ten years. **Never too late!
 Action, now!** To the "better you" in the future, the better you that you deserve!
 {% asset_img banner.png %}
 <!-- more -->
 When it comes to business, multiple factors needs to be taken into account.
 Our time, our resources, our skill set, our competitors...
 Resource and business goal are the both ends of the scale.
 We never want to put tremendous effort into small project, or the goal is so big that our resources are yet unable to support.
 For me, I ran into a disaster of the second situation.